 Results in the right panel of Fig.~\ref{fig:PhaseDiagram} are intuitive: congestion occurs in the center of the grid (dark values in the phase diagram) when trees are short, i.e., grid dynamics predominate.
 As trees increase in size (vertical axis) a phase transition to the connector regime occurs (gray values in the diagram).
 At this point, the connector nodes become a bottleneck for the transportation network.
 Eventually, as trees keep increasing in size, the highest hierarchy nodes of trees becomes the bottleneck and then we reach the tree-root regime (light gray in the diagram).
 These transitions from the center to the outer bounds of the graph are reminiscent of the double percolation phase transition observed in core-periphery networks~\cite{Colomer2014}.
 Indeed, the GT-model shares some structural features with that family of networks, which may explain the resemblance of such observation.
 Finally, note that the phase transitions evidenced in the left panel of Fig.~\ref{fig:PhaseDiagram} represent a vertical slice of the phase diagram in right one (marked as a blue vertical line).

-We see that the transition between the grid center and the connector regimes, predicted by Eq.~(\ref{NumTAn}), is accurate in all the phase diagram (red line).
-The transition between the connector and the tree-root regimes, as given by Eq.~(\ref{NumTAn}), is only accurate at grid sizes given by Eq.~(\ref{eq:sizes}) (black solid line with dots in Fig.~\ref{fig:PhaseDiagram}).
-This is mainly because the addition of new nodes alters the betweenness of the connector and the tree root in an imbalanced way.
-See that, in comparison with the regular sizes of the grid (circles) we need much larger trees to trespass the phase transition.
-This can be considered in Eq.~(\ref{NumTAn}) without much effort to obtain a better prediction (black dashed line).
-A detailed explanation of how to correct Eq.~(\ref{NumTAn}) is given in Supplemental Sec.~S1.
+We see that the transition between the grid center and the connector regimes, predicted by Eq.~(\ref{eq:NumTAn}), is accurate in all the phase diagram (red line).
+The transition between the connector and the tree-root regimes, as given by Eq.~(\ref{eq:NumTAn}), is only accurate at grid sizes given by Eq.~(\ref{eq:sizes}) (black solid line with dots in Fig.~\ref{fig:PhaseDiagram}).
+This is mainly because the addition of individual nodes to the side of the grid contributes unequally to the betweenness of the connector and the tree root.
+In comparison with the regular sizes of the grid (circles) we need much larger trees to trespass the phase transition.
+This can be considered in Eq.~(\ref{eq:NumTAn}) without much effort to obtain a better prediction (black dashed line).
+A detailed explanation is given in Appendix~\ref{sec:noncompletegrid}.

-In addition to the detection of this phase transition points, our analytical development allows to understand the asymptotic behavior of the regimes.
-Here, the parabolic character of the transition function in Eq.~(\ref{TrGsFrontPol}) permits to state that the two regimes never collapse, neither reach a constant separation and the grid-side area enlarges as $N_G$ increases.
+In addition to the detection of the phase transitions, our analytical development allows to understand the asymptotic behavior of the regimes.
+Here, the quadratic character of the transition function in Eq.~(\ref{TrGsFrontPol}) permits to state that the two regimes never collapse, neither reach a constant separation, and the grid-side area enlarges as $N_G$ increases.